unoplatform/uno/doc/articles/getting-started/counterapp/includes/include-mvux.md

     public IState<Countable> Countable => State.Value(this, () => new Countable(0, 1));
     ```

 - Add a method named `IncrementCommand` to the `MainModel` that will in turn call the `Countable`'s `Increment` method and therefore update the counter.
-The generated ViewModel of our `MainModel` will automatically re-expose as `ICommand` the `IncrementCommand` method.
+You can find more information on commands in MVUX [here](https://platform.uno/docs/articles/external/uno.extensions/doc/Learn/Mvux/Advanced/Commands.html).

     ```csharp
     public ValueTask IncrementCommand()